A theoretical analysis of Guyon's toy volatility model: Set up and notations

-Before diving into the asymptotic behaviour of the process, we first concentrate on the existence and uniqueness of a strong solution for~\eqref{eq:SDE}, depending on the values of~$\alpha$, $\beta$ and~$\gamma$, and classify the singular points $0$, $y_\sigma$ and infinity.
+We now step into this theoretical analysis by first concentrating on the existence and uniqueness of a strong solution for~\eqref{eq:SDE}, then by deriving a precise classification of the special points~$0$, $y_\sigma$ and~$\infty$, before diving into the asymptotic behaviour of the process and the corresponding option prices.